Troubleshooting CodeTwo certificate validation problems

 Manually installing the intermediate certificate in the correct store

 CodeTwo's SSL certificate cannot be validated if the GoDaddy/DigiCert intermediate certificate is missing from a certificate store on your machine.
-Normally, the required intermediate certificate is installed automatically with CodeTwo backup or migration software.
+Usually, the required intermediate certificate is installed automatically with CodeTwo backup or migration software.
 However, in some rare scenarios, it might be required to install it manually.
-Follow the steps below to install right intermediate certificate in the correct store.
+Follow the steps below to install the right intermediate certificate in the correct store.

 Warning